-The financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
-They comply with NZ IFRS and other applicable Financial Reporting Standards, as appropriate for Tier 1 for-profit entities.
-The financial statements also comply with International Financial Reporting Standards ("IFRS").
+The financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice (NZ GAAP) and they comply with NZ IFRS and other applicable Financial Reporting Standard, as appropriate for Tier 1 for-profit entities.
+The financial statements also comply with International Financial Reporting Standards (IFRS).

-c) Basis of Preparation
+c.
+Basis of Preparation